-Parameter -----------
+Parameter Description ----------- ------------- -- -- --

 Enable/Disable Allows you to enable or disable the layer.
 When disabled, a layer has no visible effect on the rendered image, nor on the preview in the Camera, Perspective, Side and Top views.
 Colour Swatch Sets the colour of the layer in the Timeline view.
 Name Allows you to change the name given to the node.
+Blend Mode Allows you to change the name given to the node.
 Choose the blending effect mode you wish to apply to your layer.
-NOTE Some of the available blending modes have a BETA or Legacy variant to them.
-A BETA blending mode is one that has been recently added in Harmony and which was made to more closely resemble results obtained in professional photo editing software such as Adobe Photoshop.
-A Legacy blending mode is a blending mode that was present in older versions of Harmony.
+NOTE Some of the available blending modes have a BETA or Legacy variant to them. • A BETA blending mode is one that has been recently added in Harmony and which was made to more closely resemble results obtained in professional photo editing software such as Adobe Photoshop. • A Legacy blending mode is a blending mode that was present in older versions of Harmony.
 Starting from Harmony 10, these blending modes were enhanced by de-multiplying colours before compositing the image then re-multiplying them.
-Their legacy version remain available to ensure scenes created in older versions of Harmony do not render differently.
-Blend Mode Normal: Composites the image without any specific blending effect.
-Add / Add Legacy: Adds the colour values of each channel in the overlay pixel and the underlay pixel.
+Their legacy version remain available to ensure scenes created in older versions of Harmony do not render differently. • Normal: Composites the image without any specific blending effect. • Add / Add Legacy: Adds the colour values of each channel in the overlay pixel and the underlay pixel.
 For example, adding two dark grey pixels with a value of 100 in each channel will result in a light grey pixel with a value of 200 in each channel.
-Likewise, if one of the pixels is red and the other is green, the resulting pixel will be yellow.
-Burn / BETA Colour Burn: Darkens each channel in the underlay pixel with the darkness value of the corresponding channel in the overlay pixel, by increasing the contract of the underlay pixel. the contrast of the underlay pixel.
-Darken / BETA Darken: For each channel, uses the value that is the darkest between the underlay pixel and the overlay pixel.
-BETA Linear Burn: Darkens each channel in the underlay pixel with the darkness value of the corresponding channel in the overlay pixel, by reducing the brightness of the underlay pixel.
-Multiply / BETA Multiply: Multiplies the value of each channel in the underlay pixel with the value of each channel in the overlay pixel, treating those values as ratios.
+Likewise, if one of the pixels is red and the other is green, the resulting pixel will be yellow. • Burn / BETA Colour Burn: Darkens each channel in the underlay pixel with the darkness value of the corresponding channel in the overlay pixel, by increasing the contrast of the underlay pixel. • Darken / BETA Darken: For each channel, uses the value that is the darkest between the underlay pixel and the overlay pixel. • BETA Linear Burn: Darkens each channel in the underlay pixel with the darkness value of the corresponding channel in the overlay pixel, by reducing the brightness of the underlay pixel. pixel with the value of each channel in the overlay pixel, treating those values as ratios.
 Multiplying anything with black will result in black, and multiplying anything with white will leave the colour unchanged.